Wasting Time is NOT Valuable

 NEVER drive around from shop to shop looking for something until you consult the internet.
-The time it takes to walk to the car could have found what you are looking for on the internet; or even the phone book.
+The time it takes to walk to the car could have found what you are looking for on the internet; Google Maps, or even the phone book.

 Always do a little research before wasting someone’s time, that they could be using on something more productive.
 Often by doing the initial research about what is being asked, the answer becomes obvious.
 If not, the question requires knowing some basic information, relationships, and common jargon (keywords) used so the question can clearly be asked.

 One method for a product search is as follows; instead of a product it could have been a business, perspective, relationship, or most anything else.

 If you don’t know where to get what you are looking for: